-This holiday in Lot region of Occitanie is a lovely combination of relaxed riding with visiting some of the region’s most spectacular sights, and trying delicious local food.
+This equestrian vacation in Lot region of Occitanie is a lovely combination of relaxed horseback riding with visiting some of the region’s most spectacular sights, and trying delicious local food.
 This hilly region of France is famed for its steep valleys, gorges and caves and there is evidence of prehistoric human activity all around.
 See the famous 20 000 year old cave paintings at Pech Merle and take a boat through the amazing underground rivers of Gouffre de Padirac.
 The medieval town of Rocamadour perched in the cliffs and the village of St Cirq Lapopie are also on the agenda.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Review received from WW of Guilsborough on 07/06/2023
+Review received from MB of Co.
+Limerick on 16/06/2023

 Day 1 Saturday